 The longer it marinates in the dressing, the more fabulous the vegan Thai tahini noodle bowls taste.

-Despite my usual miso tahini dressing or Thai peanut dressing, I decided to use tahini differently for this particular tahini noodle bowl.
+Despite my usual miso tahini or Thai peanut dressing, I used tahini differently for this tahini noodle recipe.
 Tahini, a paste made of pureed sesame seeds, is like almond butter or peanut butter but with a milder flavor.

 Even though tahini is often used in Middle Eastern dishes such as edamame hummus, tahini is a versatile ingredient because it heightens the flavors of the other ingredients in the dressing.